This is a sponsored post by National Vision, a supporter of NewGradOptometry & new graduate optometrists! 😎

 Because so many colleagues attend this meeting, you have an opportunity to develop countless new lines of communication.
 During the first month, it’s all about feeling comfortable in your setting, and it’s certainly comforting to know the company is supporting you.
 National Vision does a great job with that.

-Months Two and Three at America’s Best (and beyond!)
+Months Two and Three

 By this time you’ll realize what the patient base is like and what time of day is the busiest, which I can guarantee is around closing time on a Friday night!
-This is a great opportunity to capitalize on new revenues and close out the week on a high note!
+This is a great opportunity to close out the week on a high note!
 You’ll develop confidence, a reassuring level of stability and the office will feel like your own.
 But for those times you’re feeling out of your comfort zone, you are not alone; your Area Doctor is only a phone call away and continues to provide guidance and support as needed.

 Working with highly-trained technicians, you have autonomy in deciding what pre-screening procedures are needed to be most successful.

-America’s Best cultivates an environment in which you feel most comfortable to practice, with an abundance of support from other optometrists and corporate headquarters.
+The National Vision Doctor of Optometry network cultivates an environment in which you feel most comfortable to practice, with an abundance of support from other optometrists and corporate headquarters.
 This allows for your focus to be based primarily on patient care, where it should be.